qrbounty/qrbounty.github.io/_posts/2019-12-26-minecraft-jars.md

 Here's what I'll be covering in this post:
 - Accessing the .class files within a .jar and modifying them without recompiling.
 - Viewing decompiled .class files with JD-GUI
+- Identifying the logic at play
 - Editing .class files with DirtyJOE
-- Identifying logic necessary to fix a bug
+- Identifying the work necessary to fix the bug
 - Adding the requisite constants
 - Editing JVM opcodes to reference our new constants
+- Running the newly patched mod!

 ## Analyzing The Problem
 Let's take a look at the state of things when we try to fire an ~~error~~ arrow.